THOMASELOVE/431-classes-2023/projA/projectA_proposal.md

 Group | Investigator(s) | Title
 -----: | :----------------------------: | :-------------------------------------------------------------------------------
-G151 | Mary Gerrity | Does Excessive Drinking Occur with Insomnia or Not Eating in 6 US States?

 ## Revision required: due at 9 AM on Thursday 2023-10-12 (see email from Dr. Love)